pkalivas/radiate/docs/alterers.md

 		...
 ```

 Its important to note that the order of which these operations are added to the engine are the order in which they will be applied.
-This can have a significant impact of the performance of the genetic algorithm.
+This can have a significant impact of the performance of the genetic algorithm .

 ## Crossover